A traditional Bangladeshi potter shaping clay on a spinning wheel, surrounded by freshly made earthen pots during the Brass and Pottery Tour.

 💵 Tour Price & Offers

-💲 Start: The first 1–2 guests are a flat fee of $220 USD total
+💲 Start: The first 1–2 guests are a flat fee of $220 $190 USD total.

-Add-On: Each additional guest (up to 2 more) is $80 USD per person
+Add-On: Each additional guest (up to 2 more) is $90 $80 USD per person

-👥 Maximum Group Size: 6 guests total
+👥 Group Size: A maximum of 6 guests is allowed on regular departures

 🚐 Custom Tour?
-Solo, groups & families — contact us for a personalised quote
+Solo, groups & families — contact us for a personalised quote.

 🎉 Special Offer

-• Save 10% when you book 60+ days in advance
+• Early-Bird Deals: Save flat 10% on any of our tours when you book 60+ days in advance.

-• Multi-Tour Bonus: Book 1+ days Panorama Bangladesh tours and receive a handicraft souvenir
+• Multi-Tour Bonus: Book 1+ days Panorama Bangladesh tours and receive a handicraft souvenir.

-• Free Airport Transfer: Complimentary airport transfers with any multi-day Panorama Bangladesh tours
+• Free Airport Transfer: Complimentary airport transfers with any multi-day Panorama Bangladesh tours.

 💳 Fair Pricing Promise